My Rules

 Rule of Value

 I am not cheap.
 My fees are neither based on time nor travel.
-They are based on the ultimate value of my participation, as well as my own unique experiences, and education.
+They are based on the ultimate value of my participation, as well as my own unique experiences (professional and personal), and education.
 If you are looking for cheap, we are happy to suggest less experienced speakers and consultants.

 Rule of Travel

 I don’t fly coach.
-In just the years since airlines started frequent flyer programs, I have accumulated over 4.8 million miles.
-This is close to 9600 hours in the air, which does not include time on the ground, delayed or cancelled flights, time in the airports, or travel to and from the airports.
-I have paid my dues and, in order for me to be fully productive, physically rested, and mentally fresh for you, I fly first class.
-99% of the time I don’t need to buy first class tickets.
+In the years since airlines started frequent flyer programs, I have accumulated 6,158,199 miles on American Airlines alone (as of 09/01/2019).
+This is over 12,300 hours in the air, which does not include time on the ground, delayed or cancelled flights, time in the airports, or travel to and from the airports.
+In order for me to be fully productive, physically rested, and mentally fresh for you, I fly first class.
+90% of the time I don’t need to buy first class tickets.
 I purchase upgrade coupons, which are included in my expense invoice.